Tvinkle/linkedin-skill-assessments-quizzes/mongodb/mongodb-quiz.md

 - [ ] `The oplog will stop recording logging information`

 #### Q63.
 MongoDB ships with a variety of files.
 Which file runs the MongoDB shell?
 - [X] mongo
 - [ ] mongo-s
 - [ ] shell
 - [ ] mongo-shell

 #### Q64.
 How can you view the execution performance statistics for a query?
 - [ ] `db.performance.members.aggregate([ {$match: {gender: "Female"}}, {$group: {_id:{city:"$city"}, number: {$sum: 1}}}, {$sort : {number: -1}}])`
 - [ ] `db.members.aggregate([ {$match: {gender: "Female"}}, {$group: {_id: {city: "$city"}, number:{$sum:1}}}, {$sort: {number:-1}}]).explain("executionStats")`
 - [ ] `db.members.aggregate([ {$match: {gender: "Female"}}, {$group:{_id: {city: "$city"}, number: {$sum: 1}}}, {$sort: {number: -1}}]).explain()`
 - [ ] `db.members.aggregate([ {$match: {gender: """Female"""}}, {$group: {_id: {city: """$city"""}, number: {$sum:1}}}, {$sort: {number: -1}}]).number()`

+#### Q65.
+After installing MongoDB on your machine, what must you do before launching Mongo?After installing MongoDB on your machine, what must you do before launching Mongo?
+- [ ] Register online.
+- [x] Create a user account.
+- [ ] Establish security credentials.
+- [ ] Create a data directory.

+#### Q66.
+You have two text fields in your document, and you want both to be quickly searchable.
+What should you do?You have two text fields in your document, and you want both to be quickly searchable.
+What should you do?
+- [ ] Create a text index on one field and a single field index on the other.
+- [x] Create a compound text index using both fields.
+- [ ] Create a text index on each field.
+- [ ] MongoDB is not able to do this.

+#### Q67.
+On a secure database, you need to give someone access to the database, but they should not be able to change it in any form.
+What access should you give them?On a secure database, you need to give someone access to the database, but they should not be able to change it in any form.
+What access should you give them?
+- [ ] read
+- [ ] minimum
+- [x] user
+- [ ] dbadmin

+#### Q68.
+How do you create a new MongoDB user?How do you create a new MongoDB user?
+- [ ] db.newUser({})
+- [x] db.createUser({})
+- [ ] db.customers.newUser({})
+- [ ] db.insert({user: 1})